 Ollama

-Ollama is an open-source inference server supporting a number of generative AI models.
+Ollama is an open-source inference server for large language models (LLMs).
 This module also includes Open-WebUI, which provides an easy-to-use web interface.

 Ollama is in early user testing phase - not all functionality is guaranteed to work.
 Contact oschelp@osc.edu with any questions.